 Thus, the segment AB with a length of 6 cm, which corresponds to the number of mutual features in this pair has to be arbitrarily arranged somewhere in the center of the sheet.
 The ends of this segment determine the location of points for the Altaic and Uralic languages (see Fig. 3).
 Further, on the basis of this segment points for Indo-European and Semitic-Hamitic languages are constructed.
 Let us begin with the Semitic-Hamitic since these languages have more mutual features with the Kartvelian and Dravidian languages than Indo-European have.

 Fig. 3.
 The first and the second iterations during the construction of the graphical model of the Nostratic relationships.

 Now the ends of the segments are located more compactly.
 You can spend the third iteration in the same way, if you see that the conditional centers of the areas need to be moved again.
 In so doing, we can repeat two or three iterations to get the definitive graphical model of language relationship.
-In our case the model of the Nostratic language relationship has the final appearance presented on the figure 4.
+In our case, the model of the Nostratic language relationship has the final appearance presented in Figure 4.
 The figure has fractal characteristics and reminds Sierpinski triangle.

-The whole configuration of the aggregate of points for each language prompts us the direction where we have to move the areas in order to place the points forming the most compact graph.
+The whole configuration of the aggregate of points for each language prompts us with the direction where we have to move the areas in order to place the points forming the most compact graph.
 In so doing, we can repeat two or three iterations to get the definitive graphical model of language relationship.
-In our case the model of the Nostratic language relationship has the final appearance presented on the figure 2.
+In our case, the model of the Nostratic language relationship has the final appearance presented in figure 2.
 The figure has fractal characteristics and reminds Sierpinski triangle

 Fig. 3.
 The model of relationship of Nostratic languages.